chrisologougiorgos/NeuralNetworks-DeepLearning/README.md

 - All models are implemented **from scratch**, without using deep learning frameworks (e.g., TensorFlow, PyTorch).
 - Each subfolder contains its own report PDF in Greek.

-## 👨‍💻 Author
+## 👨‍🎓 Author

-Georgios Chrysologou
+**Georgios Chrysologou**
+Undergraduate student, 5th year
+Department of Electrical and Computer Engineering
-School of ECE, Aristotle University of Thessaloniki
+Aristotle University of Thessaloniki

-Academic Year 2024–2025
+---